xImAnton/PythonScripts/README.md

 # PythonScripts
-My python scripts that are not worth a new repo
+My (useless) python scripts that are not worth a new repo

 ## Scripts
 * [LineVisualizer](/linevisualizer)